kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 ---

-## Test Scenario 2: K8s Cluster Node deleted during test where stream leader NATS pod was deployed
+## Test Scenario 2: Kubernetes cluster Node deleted during test where stream leader NATS Pod was deployed

 ### Run ID: 8/6/2022T14:24 (Duration: 5m, Event Rate: 150rps)

-In this test run, the k8s Node was deleted where `eventing-nats-2` Pod was deployed.
-The Node was deleted after 2 minutes of test execution.
+In this test run, the Kubernetes Node was deleted in which `eventing-nats-2` Pod was deployed.
+The Node was deleted after two minutes of test execution.
 The `eventing-nats-2` Pod was the stream leader.

 **State before test run:**
 - Stream: